dannguyen/journalism-syllabi/README.md

         <h5>Data Journalism » 2019; Spring <br>
             <a href="https://multimedia.report/classes/data-journalism/2019/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Students in this course will be expected to become familiar with the use of data in order to produce stories with impact, authority and distinction.
+        Students in this course will be expected to become familiar with the use of data in order to produce stories with impact, authority and distinction.
 Data — large sets of information and numbers — are becoming increasingly available from public, private and social media sources.
-As a result, journali...</em></p>
+As a result, journali
+        </small></p>

         <p>Instructors: T. Christian Miller</p>
     </td>
     <td>
-        University of California, Berkeley
+        <small>University of California, Berkeley</small>
     </td>
   </tr>